viko42/ronin-node-rpc-nginx-config-file/readme.md

-# Ronin Node Reverse Proxy Configuration
+# Ronin network Node Reverse Proxy Configuration

 This nginx configuration file sets up a secure reverse proxy for a Ronin node, handling both HTTP (port 8545) and WebSocket (port 8546) connections.
 The setup includes SSL termination and Cloudflare integration for enhanced security.